-Hit them with your best shot: make sure the client knows that withholding payment is not okay and you will take action.
+Make sure the client knows that withholding payment isn’t okay and that you’ll take action.

-If you can resist the urge to go all John McEnroe there are some simple steps you can take – outlined in our credit control guide – that can help when you’ve invoiced a client and received no payment.
+It’s worth utilising our free late payment letter templates to show them you mean business.
+There are also some other simple steps you can take – outlined in our credit control guide – that can help when you’ve invoiced a client and received no payment.

 Again, state your position up front.
 If you decide to go for it, be clear this isn’t a permanent arrangement.